Speckled Hound Squash (F1 Hybrid, 100 Days)

 Is it a pumpkin?
 Is it a squash?
 Does anyone really care?
 Our friends at Johnny's list this dog as a specialty pumpkin and elsewhere as a specialty squash - it is always nice to be special.
-You will get about 8 flattened, round, 5 lb squash with a grainy, dry, delicious, light orange flesh that is such a winter treat.
-The coloring is really special, sort of a pastel orange and a greenish dunn combined in as many patterns as you see in a cloudy sky.
-15 seeds.
+You will get about 8 flattened, round, 5 pound squash with a grainy, dry, delicious, light orange flesh that is such a winter treat.
+The coloring of the Speckled Hound Squash is a really special, sort of a pastel orange and a greenish dunn combined in as many patterns as you see in a cloudy sky.

 Germination Temperature: Optimum soil temperatures 70-85ºF

 Seed Sowing Depth: 1/2-1" deep

 Sowing Indoors: 3-4 weeks before last frost.
 Provide 70-85ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Transplant after last frost, 36-48" apart.